-Are Small Claims Court Cases Easy to Win?
+Is a Small Claims Court Case Easy to Win?

 Watching a Reality TV Court Show and Actually Conducting a Small Claims Court Case Are Very Different Whereas the Small Claims Court Is a Genuine Court of Law That Operates As a Division of the Superior Court of Justice Using a Unique Set of Procedural Rules.

 Understanding Why It Is the Small Claims Court Rather Than the Simple Cases Court Requires Appreciation of Legal Formality

 It is called the Small Claims Court instead of the Simple Claims Court because lawsuits for amounts under $35,000 may be just as complicated, and perhaps more so, than many legal cases that are above the $35,000 limit of Small Claims Court (the limit of $35,000 became effective January 1 2020).
 Do note that the $35,000 limit applies exclusive of court costs, legal representation costs, and interest.